IKEA IDÅSEN Standing Desk Review

 Linak DPG1M height control paddle with Bluetooth

-Desktops come only in brown or black, and bases come only in beige or dark gray, to match the Idasen furniture collection color scheme
+Desktops come only in brown or black, and bases come only in dark gray, to match the Idasen furniture collection color scheme

 Base comes in two boxes:

 |Quality and Aesthetics|

 |Positives||Simple up-down height control paddle has cleaner look than buttons and syncs to your smartphone through Bluetooth for impressive parlor tricks.
 Extra tubing in the leg-to-foot connection and a metal crossbar add to stability.
 Ten year warranty (which you'll probably wind up needing).
 If your local IKEA has it in stock and you're OK with the very limited choice in colors/sizes it is one of the fastest desks you can buy short of using Amazon Prime.|

 |Negatives||Severely underpowered leading to concerns that it will have a similarly notorious DOA and premature field failure track record as the IKEA Bekant.
 Limited to only two drab colors and two sizes.
 Tubing in the legs are a collision hazard when swiveling out of your chair.
 Typically arduous IKEA assembly.|

 Imagine spending a couple of hours going to IKEA to pick up a standing desk kit, dragging the three boxes totaling 116 lbs into your office space, spending an hour or two following pictorial instructions to assemble it, and then having it not work correctly.
 Or, perhaps worse, the standing desk from IKEA works normally for a month before failing, when you’ve already tossed out all the original packaging—and then going through the process of disassembling your entire desk and packing it all up to take back to IKEA for a replacement.